Avanti (region): Avanti under Magadhan rule

 Avanti was a part of the Magadha empire during the rule of the Shaishunaga and the Nanda dynasties.
-During the Maurya dynasty rule, Avanti became the Avantirāṭṭha or the western province of the empire, with its capital at Ujjayini.
+During the Nanda Empire rule, Avanti became the Avantirāṭṭha or the western province of the empire, with its capital at Ujjayini.
 The Junagarh Rock inscription of Rudradaman I (150 CE) mentions Pushyagupta as the governor of the western province during the reign of Chandragupta Maurya.
 During the reign of the next ruler Bindusara, prince Ashoka was the provincial governor.
 After the fall of the Mauryas, at the time of Pushyamitra Shunga, his son Agnimitra was the Magadhan viceroy at Vidisha, but he ruled independent of Magadha for all practical purposes.

 Malava Kingdom

 The Malava kingdom is one of the many kingdoms ruled by the Yadava kings in the central and western India Malwa region that are mentioned in the Mahabharata.
 Sometimes, Avanti and Malava were described to be the same country.
 They were originally a western tribe, located in the Punjab region of North-west India.
 Later, they migrated to the Rajasthan and Madhya Pradesh states of India.
 In the recorded history of India, there was a royal tribe called Malavas that were believed to be the descendants of the Malavas.